lavaorg/telex/plugins/inputs/bcache/README.md

   # If not specified, then default is:
   # bcachePath = "/sys/fs/bcache"
   #
-  # By default, telegraf gather stats for all bcache devices
+  # By default, telex gather stats for all bcache devices
   # Setting devices will restrict the stats to the specified
   # bcache devices.
   # bcacheDevs = ["bcache0", ...]